In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 “I’ll take it that it went too well,” she observed.
 “Let me look at that throat.”

 It was her first official mothering.
-She got me to croak “Ah” and said it was red but there were no ulcers or bleeding
+She got me to croak “Ah” and said it was red.
+There were no ulcers or bleeding

 ”Ulcers?”
 I managed to say.